Get Lost Mountaineering

 This section is the Lake District National Park and areas close by.
 This effectively means the area west of the M6 from about Kendal to Carlisle and stretching to the Cumbrian Coast.
 All of Wainwrights Fells are now posted apart from just one which is Raven Crag above the Thirlmere Dam.

-In 2024, it was decided to finish the "Wainwrights" and other notable hills as well as repeating those routes enjoyed before the advent of digital cameras.
-This project is now under way and should be completed by mid-2025 at the latest.
-In due course, attention will be given to the Outlying Fells based on Wainwrights book.
+All the "Wainwrights" are now posted although the routes up Scafell are noiw considered too dangerous for some and may be revisited.
+In due course, attention will be given to the Outlying Fells based on Wainwrights book although some of these are already posted.
 As some of the already posted walks may be too long and/or too strenuous for some, these will gradually be described in shorter, less strenuous forms leaving readers with a choice of how to tackle those walks.

 Some of the routes posted include outlying fells so these have been moved to the Outlying Fells section.
 Any routes which include both "full" Wainwrights and Outlying Fells will be posted in the main sections with a note and link in the Outlying Fells section.
 Any routes which do not include fells mentioned in Wainwright's books but still lie within or very close to the Lake District will be found in the Others section.
 For example, Knockmurton is in this section.